 Here’s a simple template for your Functional Accountability Chart – there are three tabs in the template to give you some variations to work with as a starting point to create yours:

 Here’s how to create your Functional Accountability Chart:

 - Identify the core functions of your business.
 (In this article I have listed the core functions common to most businesses, but you need to adapt this for your business.)

 - Plot those core functions horizontally in an org chart.

-- Now for each position, add in the top 4 duties for which the position is responsible.
-Notice no names are inserted at this point – the idea is to describe the duties of the position, not what the person holding the position is currently doing.
-You will see examples of Top 4s for some of the positions included in the template.
+- Now for each core function (and management position), add in the Top 4 roles for which the function/position is responsible.
+Notice no names are inserted at this point – the idea is to describe the most important roles, not what the person holding the position is currently doing.
+You will see examples of common roles for certain functions included in the template.